reinaldoferraz/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Ensure interactive elements are easy to identify

 Provide distinct styles for interactive elements, such as links and buttons, to make them easy to identify.
-For example, change the appearance of links on mouse hover, keyboard focus, and touch-screen activation.
+Also, where appropriate, change the appearance of interactive elements on mouse hover, keyboard focus, and touch-screen activation, to indicate their state.

 {::nomarkdown}
 <%= example :start, :plural %>